 - Proprietary software information

-- Links to GNU.org.
-Proprietary software, nonfree software, is software that doesn't respect users' freedom and community.
+- Proprietary software, nonfree software, is software that doesn't respect users' freedom and community.
 Learn more about why you should avoid proprietary software.